-Submit your preliminary report with answers to Q1-Q4 at the beginning of week 5 so we can determine if you have found a novel gene.
+Submit your preliminary report with answers to Q1-Q4 as soon as you can so we can determine if you have found a novel gene.
 Submit this preliminary report as one document with screen shots of the results inserted appropriately.